Blacklists: Major Blocks on the Path to the Inbox

 If you market certain products or services (luxury watches, medications, weight loss related products, etc.) which are often met in spam emails, you’re sentenced to be blacklisted and/or filtered.
 This makes it more important that you respect best email marketing practices, especially sender authentication aspect, and that you have a proof you’re a permission-based email marketer.

 For example, when you collect opt-in subscribers, be sure to document the opt-in offer text, date and source of opt-in besides the actual opt-in information.
-Consider using a double opt-in method instead of a single opt-in to reinforce your status of a good email marketer.
+Consider using a confirmed opt-in method instead of a single opt-in to reinforce your status of a good email marketer.

 And the final question you are probably asking yourself is how you can permanently protect yourself against being blacklisted.
 The answer is simple – you can’t.
 Your sender reputation and authentication, opt-in list, whitelisting, and email best practices compliance only reduce the risk of being blacklisted but do not exclude it.
 They may help avoid being added to an ISP blacklist but they do not guarantee you won’t appear in an individual blacklist.